Using Contrast Checker + Color Suggestions

 Check your designs to ensure your colors meet accessibility standards

-Colors are a league of their own when it comes to design, and ultimately can make or break your product.
-With Stark, you can easily check the AA and AAA color contrast of your text or shape layers.
+With Stark, you can check the AA and AAA color contrast of your text or shape layers.

 - Single layer with lessened fill opacity

 - Single layer with lessened layer opacity

 - One layer in a group with lessened fill opacity

 - One layer in a group with lessened layer opacity

 - Two layers in a group with one layer lessened fill opacity

 - Two layers in a group with one layer lessened layer opacity

 - Single layer on artboard